 If you’ve never cooked or baked with rhubarb before, have no fear.
 It’s sold in the grocery store without its leaves (they’re toxic!) and can be prepped the same way as celery.
 Give the stalks a good wash, cut off both ends and slice.
 You’ll want 1/2 inch slices for this pie.

-Also: pats of butter to reeeeeeally make things rich.
-I like this pie already.
+Also: pats of butter to make things rich, just as we do with peach pie.

 I haven’t even mentioned the pie crust yet!
-I always use my standard pie crust recipe.
-I wrote a novel about how much I love this pie crust in case you’re really bored.
-Basically, it’s the best of both worlds: flaky and buttery.
+I always use my standard pie crust recipe because it’s the best of both worlds: flaky and buttery.
 A mix of shortening and butter produce the absolute best texture.
 I won’t get into too much detail today but shortening helps create that flaky, melt-in-your-mouth texture.
 Butter gets us that unparalleled flavor.
 Make sure both of these fats are cold.
 When the fat melts as the pie bakes, its steam helps to separate the crust into multiple flaky layers.
 You won’t get that with warm butter and warm shortening.

-Coarse sugar on top for a little pie sparkle.
-Always and forever pie sparkles.
+Add coarse sugar on top for a little pie sparkle.

 My only request is that you finish her off with a pile vanilla ice cream.
 There’s no other way to eat magenta celery pie, ok?Print